 The 10 Best Computer Speakers

 This wiki has been updated 35 times since it was first published in May of 2015.
 Whether you use a traditional desktop computer or a laptop with built-in speakers, you don't have to settle for tinny, unsatisfying sound.
 Any of these advanced options will give you beautiful audio quality and a decent amount of bass, so you can actually feel the music.
 They are also great for gamers who want to fully experience explosions, and some allow for the addition of a subwoofer, too.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes